usaid-cs/yesterday-i-learned/random.md

 1. "[Dollar][wikipedia 54]" came from [Bohamian][wikipedia 55] Joachims[*thaler*][wikipedia 56], which translates to Joachim's Valleys.
 Therefore, you're earning valleys.
 1. *Coprinopsis atramentaria*, a kind of mushroom, is toxic only when alcohol is ingested at the same time.
 1. [Oyster farming is so low in ecological impact][slate 2] that even vegans can eat oysters, because they don't have pain receptors either.
-1. Gullible is spelled with three Ls, not two.
 1. [Janissaries][wikipedia 57] are Christian slaves in the Ottoman empire.
 They were subject to multiple types of abuse before gaining enough attention to be taken seriously.
 1. Boxxy (Catie Wayne) [does a video show now][youtube 5].
 She got slightly less annoying.
 1. "Heck" came from **HE**ll and fu**CK**.